kfoofw/ds_blog/_posts/2020-01-04-bayesian-hierarchical-modelling-on-nba-3-point-shooting.markdown

 Before we proceed, we need to define the distributions to be incorporated into the BH modelling.
-For this example, we will utilise the following distributions: \* Bernoulli distribution + Parameterised by θ + Limites are 0 and 1
+For this example, we will utilise the following distributions:
+  - Bernoulli distribution
+      - Parameterised by θ
+      - Limits are 0 and 1

   - Binomial distribution
       - Parametrised by θ and N